floooh/floooh.github.io/_posts/2020-02-20-sokol-gfx-backend-tour-metal.md

 for the next update taking alignment restrictions into account.

-At the end of the frame, and only on macOS, the updated uniform data must be 'flushed' by calling a 'didMofifyRange' method on the current uniform buffer.
+At the end of the frame, and only on macOS, the updated uniform data must be 'flushed' by calling a 'didModifyRange' method on the current uniform buffer.

 The same repeats in the next frame, but with the other 'tick-tock' uniform buffer.